 - 1 ripe yellow plantain

-- Cut off the ends of the plantains.
-Then, slice the plantains in the middle – cutting only skin deep.
+- Cut off both ends of the plantains.
+Then, slice the plantains lengthwise, cutting skin deep.
 Then remove the plantain skins.

-Did you try out this Easy Oven-Baked Plantains Recipe (Maduros)?
+Did you try out this Oven-Baked Plantains Recipe (Maduros)?